You are searching for Town

 Barrow-in-Furness embraces one of England's most impressive monastic ruins, a superb museum and nature reserves.
 Located at the southernmost tip of the Furness peninsula, Barrow offers a rich and colourful experience for all.

-- Rail station: Barrow in Furness
+- Rail station: Barrow in Furness (0 mile)

 - Parking: with charge